Shanghai Cooperation Organization in brief. Shanghai Cooperation Organization. Dossier. What is the SCO Business Council

 maintaining peace and strengthening security and confidence in the region;

-development and implementation of measures to jointly counter terrorism, separatism and extremism, drug and arms trafficking, other types of transnational criminal activity, as well as illegal migration;
+development and implementation of measures to jointly combat terrorism, separatism and extremism, illicit drug and weapons trafficking, other types of transnational criminal activity, as well as illegal migration;

 coordination of efforts on disarmament and arms control issues;

-supporting and encouraging regional economic cooperation in various forms, promoting the creation of favorable conditions for trade and investment in order to gradually realize the free movement of goods, capital, services and technologies;
+support and encouragement of regional economic cooperation in various forms, promoting the creation of favorable conditions for trade and investment in order to gradually implement the free movement of goods, capital, services and technology;

-efficient use of the existing infrastructure in the field of transport and communications, improvement of the transit potential of the Member States, development of energy systems;
+efficient use of existing infrastructure in the field of transport and communications, improvement of the transit potential of member states, development of energy systems;

-ensuring rational nature management, including the use of water resources in the region, the implementation of joint special environmental programs and projects;
+ensuring rational environmental management, including the use of water resources in the region, implementing joint special environmental programs and projects;

-provision of mutual assistance in the prevention of natural and man-made emergencies and the elimination of their consequences;
+providing mutual assistance in preventing natural and man-made emergencies and eliminating their consequences;

-exchange of legal information in the interests of developing cooperation within the framework of the SCO;
+exchange of legal information in the interests of developing cooperation within the SCO;

-expansion of interaction in the field of science and technology, education, healthcare, culture, sports and tourism.
+expanding interaction in the fields of science and technology, education, healthcare, culture, sports and tourism.

-The SCO member states may, by mutual agreement, expand the areas of cooperation.
+The SCO member states can, by mutual agreement, expand the areas of cooperation.

-1. To fulfill the goals and objectives of this Charter, the following shall operate within the Organization:
+1. To fulfill the goals and objectives of this Charter, the following operate within the Organization:

 Council of Heads of State;